-In 1947, the French government sent several expeditions to explore both North and South Polar regions of Earth.
+In 1947, the French government sent several expeditions to explore both the North and South Polar regions of Earth.
 Somehow missing the 60th Anniversary of the events and not willing to spend three more years waiting for the 70th Anniversary to happen, Longines has presented its vintage-styled Expeditions Polaires Francaises — Missions Paul-Emile Victor (Ref.
 L2.732.4.76.X) just for the fun of it.

 Although not particularly fond of Longine’s current model line-up, I find their “vintage” offerings quite appealing.
 Like the self-winding Lindbergh’s Atlantic Voyage chronograph that was first unveiled in January 2010, this new timepiece may become a great buy for just about any enthusiast obsessed with the “classic” models.

 Unlike the aforementioned gargantuan Lindbergh’s Atlantic Voyage, the Longines Expeditions Polaires Francaises — Missions Paul-Emile Victor has been re-issued in a relatively small case, almost matching in size the original model.
 Measuring only 38.5 mm in diameter, it is also thin, especially by modern standards.

 The watch owes its slimness to the Longines caliber L619, which is based on the time-proven ETA 2892-A2 automatic movement.
 Being only 3.6 mm thin, the base movement is also used in “slim” models from other major brands, such as the (*sigh*) IWC Portofino, Porsche Design Flat Six P’6310, and Sotirio Bvlgari Date Retrograde, just to name a few.

-I hadn’t the pleasure of seeing in real life any of the original watches issued for the Paul-Emile Victor missions and so I cannot tell you how “authentic” the new model is, but, judging by the pictures, this one is close to the “military” watches produced by Longines and other European watchmakers during the 1940s.
+I hadn’t the pleasure of seeing in real life any of the original watches issued for the Paul-Emile Victor missions and so I cannot tell you how “authentic” the new model is, but this one is close to the “military” watches produced by Longines and other European watchmakers during the 1940s.